 However when your customer notices the attention to detail on what is visible and appreciates the effort put in it make the job particularly sweet.

 Today I had a 2014 Mitsubishi Pajero in for a Cobra AK4615 upgrade alarm.
 My Customer had driven down from Auckland with his wife on his way down to the South Island for a holiday.
-He had booked the job in some weeks ago after spending time on the website.
+He had booked the job some weeks ago after spending reading up about options on the website.

 The Pajero has existing keyless entry and transponder immobiliser which makes the Cobra AK4615 the perfect fit.
-It has no factory alarm (at least not the NZ specified models) but the later models do have blanks where optional ultrasonic sensors would go in the centre roof lining trim by the rear view mirror.
+It has no factory alarm but the later models do have blanks where optional ultrasonic sensors would go in the center roof lining trim by the rear view mirror.

 Here is how they look when back in the car:

-If you have an older model then it is not the end of the world as the Cobra Ultrasonic pods are a perfect colour match:
+If you have an older model then it is not the end of the world.
+The Cobra Ultrasonic pods are a perfect colour match:

-That’s all there is to see, the engine bay remains unblemished as the siren is hidden and there is a factory bonnet switch built into the latch.
+That’s all there is to see, the engine bay remains unblemished as the siren is hidden.
+The is a factory bonnet switch built into the latch.

-The Pajero also has twin horns so along with the Cobra siren which make the alarm hideously loud.}
+The Pajero also has twin horns so along with the Cobra siren which makes the alarm hideously loud.}